-Our Founder and Chairman Emeritus, Myron W. Wentz, Ph.D. is the sole beneficial owner of USANA's largest shareholder, Gull Global, Ltd. ("Gull Global") As of March 12, 2021, Gull Global, Ltd. owned 38.7% of our issued and outstanding shares.
+Our Founder and Chairman Emeritus, Myron W. Wentz, Ph.D. is the sole beneficial owner of USANA's largest shareholder, Gull Global, Ltd. ("Gull Global").
+As of March 15, 2022, Gull Global, Ltd. owned 41.6% of our issued and outstanding shares.
 Dr. Wentz devotes much of his personal time, expertise, and resources to a number of business and professional activities outside of USANA.
 The most significant of these is the Sanoviv Medical Institute, which is a unique, fully integrated health and wellness center located near Rosarito, Mexico, that Dr. Wentz founded in 1998.
 Dr. Wentz's private entity, Sanoviv S.A. de C.V. ("Sanoviv"), contracts with Amarevita S DE RL DE CV (formerly Medicis, S.C.) ("Amarevita"), an entity that is owned and operated independently of Dr. Wentz, to conduct the operations of the Sanoviv Medical Institute.
 Sanoviv leases the medical building to Amarevita and Amarevita carries out all of the operations of the medical institute, which include employing all of the medical and healthcare professionals who provide services at the medical institute.
 The Amarevita medical and healthcare professionals possess expertise in the fields of human health, digestive health, nutritional medicine, lifestyle medicine and other medical fields that are important to USANA.

-During Fiscal Years 2020, 2019 and 2018, Amarevita performed research and development of novel product formulations for future development and production by USANA, and research and development of improvements in existing USANA product formulations.
+Amarevita performs research and development of novel product formulations for future development and production by USANA, and they also perform research and development of improvements in existing USANA product formulations.
 In addition to providing contract research services, Amarevita provided physicians and other medical staff to speak at USANA Associate events.
-Amarevita also performed health assessments and physical examinations for our executives.
-In consideration for these services, USANA paid Amarevita \$175,196, \$176,780, and \$162,000 in Fiscal Years 2020, 2019, and 2018, respectively.
+Finally, Amarevita performs health assessments and physical examinations for our executives.
+In consideration for these services, we paid Amarevita an immaterial amount in 2021, and \$175,196, and \$176,780 in 2020, and 2019, respectively.
 The Audit Committee approved our agreements with Amarevita prior to entering into them.
 We may terminate our collaboration with Amarevita at any time, without any continuing commitment by USANA.